-The purpose of this was to improve the chance of success through being available to answer questions.
-ATCO would let the client know that a senior person was sitting in nearby hotel room; the theory being that if they needed to clarify anything or had a last minute change in requirement, rather than communicate at long distance, they could simply whistle-up the ATCO guy and meet face-to-face.
+The purpose of this was to improve the chance of success by being available to answer questions.
+ATCO would let the client know that a senior person was sitting in a nearby hotel room; the theory being that if they needed to clarify anything or had a last-minute change in requirement, rather than communicate at a long distance, they could simply whistle-up the ATCO guy and meet face-to-face.
 Getting face-to-face AFTER the bid is submitted, and BEFORE the contract is awarded provides a huge competitive advantage.

 Second bite at the cherry